jhirono/multipews/README.md

 ### Known Issues
 - If you use the same private dns zone for multiple virtual networks, your A record for AzureML workspace in private dns zone will be overwritten by 2nd PE creation.
 Do Action 2 of [this section](#how-to-create-2nd-pe-for-azureml-workspace).
 - Multiple PE creation for associated resources might overwrite your A record in your private dns zone.
 Modifty A record in your private dns zone accordingly.
-- Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, AKS VNet.
-This is a bug to be fixed.
 - You cannot choose the 2nd VNet on Studio UX(known issue).

 ## Scenario2: Access from the different VNet